 Equestrian Day Camp(Ages 4 to 12)

 Howdy Partners!
 Do you have a young’un who just can’t get enough time with our horses?
 Our Equestrian Day Camp program is the one for you!
 Campers in this program spend the majority of their day in the barn and focus on riding, horse care, and horse education.
 We aim to have our equestrian day campers in at least three lessons per week, one trail ride, and the option to participate in the horse show.
-We guarantee that they will ride at least three times, but it is our intention for them to ride every day!
+We guarantee that they will ride at least four times, but it is our intention for them to ride every day!
 That’s a lot of riding time!
 In addition, this program teaches campers about the responsibilities of owning a horse such as feeding, horse care, grooming, mucking stalls, etc. The morning starts with three horse related activities, whether that be a riding lesson, an hour of horse care, or making horse treats and feeding them to our dude string.
-Then comes lunch, and an hour of swimming (if you’ve added additional riding to your child’s week, this will typically take place during swim hour).
-After swim time campers staying for only half the day head home.
-Full-day campers have snack and then head to afternoon horse care to help clean stalls, brush horses, and end the day sending the dude string out to the pasture and feeding them dinner.
+Then comes lunch, and an hour of swimming.
+After swim time campers have snack and then head to afternoon horse care to help clean stalls, brush horses, and end the day sending the dude string out to the pasture and feeding them dinner.

 This program is definitely recommended only for those kids who know they want to spend the majority of their time with the horses!
 Since Cloverleaf Ranch offers a wide variety of fun activities, we encourage first time Cloverleaf campers to try the Classic Day Camp program first!